 19By the sweat of your brow you will eat your food until you return to the ground, since from it you were taken; for dust you are and to dust you will return."
 Genesis 3:19 NIV

 19In the sweat of thy face shalt thou eat bread, till thou return unto the ground; for out of it wast thou taken: for dust thou art, and unto dust shalt thou return.
 Genesis 3:19 KJV

 The first day of Jesus life, that February day in 1 AD, was a prophetic replay of the first year of Adam’s life.
 Jesus’ entire life replayed all the years from Adam up to Jesus and his birth.
-That structure to Jesus’ life means that Jesus’ first day was a replay of Adam’s fall.
+That structural map to Jesus’ life means that Jesus’ first day was a replay of Adam’s fall.

-By setting the date on a Wednesday it does not align exactly on the February 17 date each year, but it does align with Lent and that aligns with Mary’s cleansing.
+By setting the date on a Wednesday it does not align exactly on the February 17 date each year, but it does align with Lent and Passover and Easter and that aligns with Mary’s cleansing.